 Most Fjords have towns on their northern shores.
 I guess this is to get sunlight during the shorter winter days.
 Maybe it also protects from the Norwegian winds coming from the north.

 About half way up the east coast is Fáskrúðsfjörður.
 Most visitors to the area will welcome the tunnel, which takes you through to Reyðarfjörður in about 15 minutes, but if you want the best from the area, avoid the tunnel and continue through Fáskrúðsfjörður.

 The fishing village has an old connection with France, and you will see French and Icelandic flags fluttering together.
 The streets have both French and Icelandic names.

 Shortly after leaving Fáskrúðsfjörður Village, you will find some opportunities to get close to the coast before the road goes uphill.
 The volcanic coastline bears the scars of both glaciers and the ocean.
-After driving up hill there is a chance to stop.
+After driving up a hill, there is a chance to stop at a viewpoint.

-There is a nice view from here across to the mountains of the fjords North and South and out to the several islands that sit in the ocean like sunken mountains.
+There is a nice view from here across to the mountains of the fjords north and south and out to the several islands that sit in the ocean like sunken mountains.
 The most prominent island is Skrúður, which is home to large puffin colonies.
-On the tip of the peninsular, the road becomes quite high with steep drop as it winds its way around the cliff edge.
+On the tip of the peninsula, the road becomes quite high with a steep drop as it winds its way around the cliff edge.

-After the cliffs, the roads goes downhill with a view of distant mountainous landscape to the North.
+After the cliffs, the road goes downhill with a view of distant mountainous landscapes to the north.